 In many countries, if you want to watch movies or listen to music, particularly those produced in destination (and your laptop doesn’t already have a built-in CD/DVD drive) you can find yourself in a tough spot.
 And forget about Netflix or Spotify if your internet connection sucks or you’re paying by the megabyte.
 Thankfully, today’s external CD/DVD drives are tougher, more compatible across brands, and smaller and lighter than ever.

 We use and recommend the MacBook Pro 13″

-Further Considerations for Your Digital Nomad Tech Gear
+Further Considerations For Your Digital Nomad Tech Gear Packing List